 The American Roots Music Concert Series returns for in 2017 with four outstanding dinner-concert events featuring traditional Appalachian, bluegrass, blues, gospel, and old-time music.

 The concert series celebrates the influence of these musical roots genres on American frontier culture.
 The event provides a casual environment, and features dinner theater seating with food & beverage vendors under the Lee S. Cochran Pavilion.
+FREE to Annual Pass holders.

 - THE MUSIC: Four Great Dinner-Concerts in 2017